What's it all about?

 Culture: Dulwich Picture Gallery is the world’s first purpose built public art gallery.
 Designed by Sir John Soane, it houses a world class collection of Old Masters as well as a rather fine cafe.
 The nearby Horniman Museum on London Road offers another cultural fix – its glass cases of anthropological and natural history curiosities will fascinate the kids and adults alike.

-Relaxation: Dulwich Village has plenty of spa destinations aimed at women, but also has something for the gentlemen at The Groom Room, a traditional style barber shop that also offers facials and waxing.
+Relaxation: Dulwich Village has a beautician, Lesley Leale-Green, and something for the gentlemen at Porters Barbers, a traditional style barber shop that also offers facials and waxing.

 Events: The Dulwich Festival is an annual event taking place over a week in May and celebrates the talent of the area’s residents.
 There are exhibitions of art, an artists’ open house event, walks, talks and music recitals.
 The festival ends with the Dulwich Village fun day and, which has been known to finish with a pram race or a dog show.

-- Dulwich Village is also the name of the high street and here locals come together to enjoy the boutiques, cafes, deli food shops and wide range of independent services including a dry cleaner, an optician, an artists’ supply shop (with a toyshop at the back) and a soft furnishings store.
+- Dulwich Village is also the name of the high street and here locals come together to enjoy the boutiques, cafes, deli food shops and a wide range of independent services including a dry cleaner, an optician, an artists’ supply shop (with a toyshop at the back) and a soft furnishings store.
 Book lovers make for Dulwich’s oldest bookshop, Village Books, while artists, both budding and experienced, should check out The Art Stationers.
-For those in search of a gift, Jane Newbery offers refreshingly eclectic and humorous mix of home accessories, gifts and artworks
+For those in search of a gift, Jane Newbery offers a refreshingly eclectic and humorous mix of home accessories, gifts, and artworks.

-- For the larger grocery shop, there is a Sainsbury’s in nearby East Dulwich and an Asda in Peckham.
+- For the larger grocery shop, there is a Sainsbury’s and Marks & Spencer in nearby East Dulwich and an Asda in Peckham.

 - Dulwich Library was donated to the community by Dulwich College and today serves thousands of visitors each month.